garyciampa/azure-dev-day-serverless/README.md

 This example assumes the user already has an Azure subscription with contributor access.
 Additionally, Azure CLI has been installed, [How to install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-## Set Azure subscription and properties subscription
+## Set Azure subscription and properties

-Initial login and subscription setup is a required prerequiit
+Initial login and subscription setup is a required prerequisite

 ````shell
 export SUBSCRIPTION_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx